Rail transport in Denmark: Urban rail transport

-Urban rail transport in Denmark currently consists of one metro system in Copenhagen, one light rail system in Aarhus and two commuter rail systems, the S-Train in Copenhagen and the Aalborg Commuter Rail.
-Copenhagen had a tram network from 1863 until 1972 when trams were replaced by buses and private cars because they were considered an outdated form of transportation.
-Odense Letbane as well as Greater Copenhagen Light Rail are under construction.
+Urban rail transport in Denmark currently consists of one metro system in Copenhagen, two light rail systems in Aarhus and Odense and two commuter rail systems, the S-Train in Copenhagen and the Aalborg Commuter Rail.
+The three largest cities of Copenhagen, Aarhus and Odense had tram networks in the 19th and 20th century, with the last tram line in Copenhagen being closed in 1972 when trams were replaced by buses and private cars, because they were considered an outdated form of transportation. the Greater Copenhagen Light Rail are the third light rail system in Denmark after Aarhus in 2017 and Odense in 2022 and is currently under construction and is expected to open in 2025.

 A rapid transit proposed for the Øresund metropolitan area, the Øresund Metro is also under discussion.

 Copenhagen Metro

 The Copenhagen Metro is an automated, 24-hour rapid transit system which serves Denmark's capital city, Copenhagen.
 It began operation in 2002.
 It is also the only rapid transit system in Denmark.
 As of March 2020, the system consists of four lines: M1, M2, M3 and M4.
 Planning of the Metro started in 1992 as part of the redevelopment plans for Ørestad with construction starting in 1996, and stage 1, from Nørreport to Vestamager and Lergravsparken, opened in 2002.
 Stage 2, from Nørreport to Vanløse, opened in 2003, followed by stage 3, from Lergravsparken to Lufthavnen, in 2007.

 The City Circle Line is an entirely underground 15.5 km loop through central Copenhagen and Frederiksberg with 17 stops.
 It does not share any track with the M1 and M2 lines, but intersect them at Kongens Nytorv and Frederiksberg stations.
 With the City loop opened, the Metro expects that its ridership should almost double from its 2016 levels to 116 million annual passengers.

 A fourth line, M4, will be developed into a separate line between 2020 and 2024, as extensions of the Cityringen to Nordhavn and Sydhavn open.
 The two-stop three-kilometre-long line to Nordhavn opened in March 2020.
 The extension adds an interchange with Nordhavn S-train station.
 The five-stop, 4.5 km, extension to Sydhavn is also under construction, with planned opening in 2024.
 The Sydhavn line will terminate at Ny Ellebjerg where it will create a new regional rail transport hub by connecting the metro system to the S-train network, regional trains, and long-distance trains on the current lines and the upcoming high speed Copenhagen-Ringsted railway.
 Once these extensions are complete, Metro expects the daily ridership to triple from its current level of 200,000 riders per weekday to 600,000 riders per weekday in 2030.